 Malamutes have very high energy levels and they require the opportunity to exercise for at least one hour every day.
 This is a very important consideration for those considering adding a malamute dog to their family.
 Twenty-minute walks won’t cut it for these dogs – they want to run at full speed for an extended period of time.

 You can provide this exercise in myriad ways.
 Some malamutes may enjoy chasing a tennis ball or frisbee, although they’ll rarely prove to be effective retrievers.
 Others may enjoy swimming or participating in weight-dragging sports.
 They’re fabulous companions for joggers and runners, and they’ll likely be willing to run for longer than you are.

-Malamutes are intelligent dogs, who are sharp enough to pick up basic obedience commands with ease.
-However, they are also an independent breed, who occasionally marches to the beat of their own drummer.
+Malamutes are intelligent dogs, who are sharp enough to pick up basic dog training commands with ease.
+However, the Alaskan malamute is also an independent breed, who occasionally marches to the beat of its own drummer.
 Treats will often help facilitate training sessions, and copious amounts of positive reinforcement are imperative.